Physics-informed Neural Network Combined with Characteristic-Based Split for Solving Navier-Stokes Equations

 Repeat Step 3 for $K^{u_{i}}$ times and retain $\Delta U_{i,a}^{j}$.

 Repeat Step 1-3 until $L$ convergences to required accuracy, shown in Fig. \ref{FIG:2}.
 It can be seen that each input point in each step has two reference data: one is the prior information $I_{0}$, and the other is the posterior information $I_{1}$ obtained from Eq. \eqref{eq2.1}-\eqref{eq2.2}.
-So theoretically, the final output result of each step will converge to $I_{final}=(I_{1}+\alpha I_{0})/(1+\alpha)$.
-And the final loss $L_{final}$ has a relationship with the initial loss $L_{init}$ as $L_{final} >= \frac{\alpha}{(1+\alpha)} L_{init} $.
-So when loss decreases by $\frac{1}{2(1+\alpha)} L_{init}$, it is unnecessary to increase K. When $\alpha$ decreases, the convergence speed will accelerate, but it is easy to diverge.
-When output continues to diverge, the corresponding $\alpha$ should be increased. $\alpha$ should be set to a larger value at first to prevent divergence, and $\alpha$ should be adjusted to a smaller value after stabilizing to speed up convergence.
-As $\alpha$ will change during commissioning, the values of $\alpha$ mentioned below will be the last set values.
+Therefore, theoretically, the final output result of each step will converge to $I_{final}=(I_{1}+\alpha I_{0})/(1+\alpha)$.
+And the final loss $L_{final}$ is related to the initial loss $L_{init}$ as $L_{final} >= \frac{\alpha}{(1+\alpha)} L_{init} $.
+Hence, when loss decreases by $\frac{1}{2(1+\alpha)} L_{init}$, there is no need to increase $K$.
+When $\alpha$ decreases, the convergence speed will accelerate, but it is more likely to diverge.If the output continues to diverge, we should increase the corresponding $\alpha$.
+Initially, $\alpha$ should be set to a larger value to prevent divergence, and then adjusted to a smaller value after stabilizing to speed up convergence.
+As $\alpha$ may change during the training process, the values of $\alpha$ mentioned below will represent the last set values.